 4. Mask the scent of your dog while she’s in heat: Keeping your house clean and covering your dog’s bottom with a diaper will help control the enticing smell of a dog in heat.
 This essential oil-based spray is a great way to naturally mask any unpleasant odors.
 You can also use diluted essential oils like lavender or chamomile mixed with water to spray on your dog to conceal the scent.

-5. Think about spaying your dog: Spaying your dog is the only way to end the heat cycle and keep your dog from going into heat again.
+5. Think about spaying your dog before her next heat: Spaying your dog is the only way to end the estrus cycle and keep your dog from going into heat again.
+Vet’s do not typically spay while a dog is in heat (or for several weeks afterward).
+It is recommended to wait 6-8 weeks after the heat is over.

 The heat cycle can be messy, but you can purchase a few items to help keep your home clean.
 You can have your dog wear a doggie diaper to control the discharge from getting on your furniture and floors.
 Our experts review the best diapers for dogs so you can weigh your options.

 The one sure way to end the heat cycle for your dog is to spay her.
 Consider the benefits of spaying and neutering your dog.
-Contrary to popular belief, you don’t have to wait until the heat cycle is over to spay your pup.
 You may also want to consider a pet wellness plan, which may help cover the cost.

 What If I Can’t Afford To Have My Dog Spayed Or Neutered?